by Antonio Donnangelo

 During the individual surveys, the following were obtained for each plot: vegetation area, biomass volume and some vegetation indices (NDVI, NDRE, GNDVI).

-Through the multi-temporal surveys, it was possible to have a dynamic monitoring, so as to assess not only the differences between plots at each survey but also to Measure numerically the evolution of each plot over time, pointing out, for example, that some plots that started out “disadvantaged” at the beginning were later found to have a larger area than others that started out with a larger land cover (Fig. 2).
+Through the multi-temporal surveys it was possible to have a dynamic monitoring, so as to assess not only the differences between plots at each survey but also to numerically measure the evolution of each individual plot over time, showing, for example, that some plots that started out “disadvantaged” at the beginning were later found to have a larger area than others that started out with a larger land cover (Fig. 2).

 Fig.2: Multi-temporal survey on wheat field: area covered by vegetation in the different surveys for each plot.